 Before performing any of these procedures, you will review its steps with your supervisor.
 This individual will be credentialed in the procedure you’re learning, and may be another resident, a fellow or the attending.
-Refer to the University at Buffalo GME website for indications, contraindications and steps.

 For a supervised procedure to count toward your credentialing, it must meet these criteria:

 - You must have an eligible supervisor present for the duration of the procedure.

 - You must demonstrate to the supervisor necessary knowledge of indications, contraindications and management options for possible complications.

 - You must correctly identify the patient by two unique identifiers before attempting the procedure.

 - If informed consent is required, it must be obtained.